Coetzee

 Coetzee (/af/) is an Afrikaans surname.
 It is the tenth most common family name in South Africa.

 Origin

 Unlike many South African family names that are easily traced back to English, Dutch, or Huguenot French, the origin of the name Coetzee is unclear.
 It is known to date back to Dirk Coetzee, who came to Cape Colony from Kampen, Netherlands, in the 17th century.

-Dutch linguist Jan-Wouter Zwart states the guess, in an informal essay, that the name derives from the common Dutch name Koetsier, guided by its pronunciation.
+The Dutch linguist Jan-Wouter Zwart suggested in a 2018 essay that the name derives from the common Dutch name Koetsier, guided by its pronunciation.